TransLinkForecasting/conda_env/README.md

 Learn more about conda environments here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-## Building conda-pack for offline access
+## Building Conda-Pack for Offline Access

 [Conda-pack](https://conda.github.io/conda-pack/) is a tool for creating archives of conda environments which can then be distributed on offline systems.